IgnacioTejeraPicossi/webdriver_java_cicero/README.md

 # Test Selenium WebDriver
-Simple application for testing WebDriver Selenium in the Chrome browser, showing the different types of tests that can be performed.
+Simple application for testing Cicero prosjekt (Enonic prosjekt) with WebDriver Selenium in the Chrome browser.